ISLO Assessment Results

 The indirect measure is through the Community College Survey of Student Engagement (CCSSE).
 The CCSSE is a tool used to measure how students perform on standards relative to student engagement.
 The data resulting from this assessment is then analyzed and discussed by the SLOAC Steering Committee, and various participatory governance committees.

 The direct measure involves the use of a common rubric, which enables faculty to have a common language and criteria around assessment.
 Each of the ISLOs is scheduled to be assessed on a given semester, with one to two per academic year, until each of the five is assessed by faculty across the disciplines.
 Select faculty whose courses map up to the ISLO that is scheduled to be assessed that semester use the common rubric to evaluate students’ work within their disciplinary framework.
 The data resulting from the assessment is then analyzed and discussed by the SLOAC Steering Committee and departments as they complete their program review.
 A campus-wide forum is also held on an annual basis to discuss ISLO assessment results.

-In Spring 2012, the College assessed Effective Communication using a common rubric.
-At a town hall that was co-hosted by the Academic Senate on Sept.
-24, 2012, participants discussed the data , as well as weighed in on the ISLO process in particular and the SLOAC in general.
+In fall 2015, the College assessed Effective Communication using a common rubric.
+Twenty faculty across the disciplines whose courses mapped up to the ISLO descriptors evaluated 864 students' work that demonstrated their ability to effectively communicate.
+At a town hall that was co-hosted by the Academic Senate on October 24, 2016, participants discussed the results and their potential implications.